Definition of Option Adjusted Spreads

 Purpose of Option Adjusted Spreads

 - Many mechanisms use the benchmark yield curve for fixed cash flows.
-However, option-adjusted spreads are used for the securities that have embedded options.
-This mechanism is used because it is important to consider the interest rate fluctuations.
+Investors use option-adjusted spreads for securities with embedded options because considering interest rate fluctuations is important.

 - It is also used in the collateralized mortgage obligation market and the amortization class tranches.
 The securities which have the long-term form the highest portion of the option-adjusted spreads.